Sudanese conflict in South Kordofan and Blue Nile: January–April

 By early January, reports of malnutrition and hunger increased in the conflict-afflicted zones.
 According to the United Nations, close to 417,000 people had been displaced, including 80,000 who fled to South Sudan.

 By 20 January, heavy clashes broke out in Blue Nile state between the SAF and the SPLM-N with the SPLM-N claiming to have destroyed an army helicopter that was trying to rescue some troops.
 In the clashes 26 soldiers and 7 rebels were killed.
 Also 6 rebels were wounded.

 On 26 February, the SRF claimed to have killed up to 130 Sudanese soldiers in an attack on a Sudanese garrison around Lake Obyad, near the border with South Sudan.

 South Sudan accused Sudan of bombing two of their oil wells using its air force on 1 March, destroying both structures, which Sudan denied.
 The incident raised fears that war could break out between the two countries.

 On 6 March of this month the JEM and Sudanese army clashed in North Darfur.
 The JEM claimed to beat and killed soldiers, and destroyed vehicles and weapons belonging to government troops.

 On 26 March, the Sudanese air force bombed areas of Unity state in South Sudan, and sent army and militia forces across the border.
 South Sudanese forces counter-attacked and seized control of the Heglig oil fields as South Sudan's President Salva Kiir warned of war.

 On March 30, more fighting was reported in the border area between the Sudanese Army and rebels.

 On 1 April, the SRF claimed to have the control of Heglig, were they killed hundreds of government soldiers, forced others to flee and seized many of their weapons and armoured vehicles.
 Also SLM-AW claimed to have beaten government soldiers in Darfur, were they destroyed eight vehicles and seized one loaded with weapons.

-On 12 and 13 April, the rebels claimed to had killed 79 government troops and captured another nine in two ambushes in the mountainous terrain, about 35 kilometres south of the Blue Nile state capital of Ed Damazin.
+On 12 and 13 April, the rebels claimed to have killed 79 government troops and captured another nine in two ambushes in the mountainous terrain, about 35 kilometres south of the Blue Nile state capital of Ed Damazin.
 For their part they stated three of their fighters were killed and seven wounded in the fighting.
 The government had no comment on the claim.
 The previous week the rebels also stated that they killed 13 soldiers for the loss of one rebel in an ambush 20 kilometres (12 miles) south of Ed Damazin.
 The government denied those losses.

 On 15 April, government troops took control of Mugum, a stronghold of the pro-southern rebels, in the Blue Nile state, near South Sudan's border.
 The government news service claimed, per an "informed" military source, that 25 rebels were killed.

 On the 9 of May, SRF withdrew from Gereida after taken the control of the city some days before, were SLM-AW claimed to have killed 17 soldiers, destroyed a tank and six trucks along with the army's weapon stores.